daljeet2001/daljeetmajorproject/README.md

 # daljeetmajorproject
-this is my first major project
+this is my first major project.